Purdue-CS193/homework-0-gajarhalwa14/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-# Gajarhalwa14's First CS193 Assignment
+# Sunay Konnur's First CS193 Assignment

 Things I like about CS193:
 - It's an easy class